Setup

 Ensure reproducibility

-To install BirdNET in a reproducible environment, use the repro extra, which pins dependency versions and tries to ensure consistent behavior across setups.
+To install BirdNET in a reproducible environment, use the repro extra, which pins dependency versions (TensorFlow included) and tries to ensure consistent behavior across setups.

 Note